deterbold/CdP/content/event/01_Activity template/index.md

 ---
 # Insert here the title of the event
-itle: Title of the event / activity
+title: Title of the event / activity

 # Insert here the type of event or activity
 event: Type of event / activity